Quantum Soft Covering with Relative Entropy Criterion: Introduction

-In a covering problem, it is important to specify a criterion of operator closeness to quantify how far the simulated state is from the target.
-A measure of closeness that has been applied in most of the literature is the trace norm (Schatten-1 norm).
-However, a stronger criterion that is arguably more information-theoretic is the relative entropy.
-It is tighter than the trace norm due to the Pinsker inequality.
-Furthermore, relative entropy enjoys certain useful properties such as recursivity \cite{csiszar2008axiomatic} and infinite dynamic range that may make it more attractive in certain applications such as channel resolvability, secret communication with more nuanced discrimination between density operators.

-In fact, the first work \cite{wyner} on the soft covering problem in the classical setting considered the normalized relative entropy (with a factor $1/n$) under an $n-$shot transmission.
-Then \cite{hou} generalized it to the unnormalized case (without the factor $1/n$).
-Some works used relative entropy as the criterion to study relevant problems such as channel resolvability \cite{hayashi-general,YuTan} and the information leak of wiretap channels \cite{hayashi-secure,parizi,hayashi-quantumwiretap}.
-However, the problem of soft covering using relative entropy for CQ channels or fully quantum channels to characterize the covering error remains open.
+In the soft covering problem, it is important to specify a criterion of operator closeness to quantify how far the simulated state is from the target.
+A measure of closeness that has been applied in most of the literature is the trace distance (Schatten-1 norm).
+However, a stronger criterion that is arguably more information-theoretic is the relative entropy, which is tighter than the trace norm due to the Pinsker inequality.
+Furthermore, relative entropy enjoys certain useful properties such as recursivity \cite{csiszar2008axiomatic} and infinite dynamic range that may make it more attractive in certain applications, such as channel resolvability, secret communication with more nuanced discrimination between density operators.
+In fact, the first work on the soft covering problem in the classical setting by Wyner \cite{wyner1975common}, considered the normalized relative entropy under an $n$-shot transmission.
+This was generalized to the unnormalized case in a subsequent work \cite{hayashi2006general}.
+Tighter criteria for classical channels, such as $f$-divergence or R\'enyi divergence \cite{liu2016e_,yu2018wyner,yu2018renyi,yu2019simulation,yu2025renyi,li2025two} have also been used to quantify the simulation error.
+Under these measures, the achievable rate may shift from the mutual information to other relevant quantities.
+For CQ channels, soft covering under relative-entropy error continues to have the Holevo information as the achievable rate infimum, and one-shot bounds have also been established \cite{hayashi2012quantumwiretap}.
+For fully quantum channels, the recently introduced soft covering problem \cite{atif2024quantum} still uses the trace-distance criterion, while the tighter covering behavior under the relative-entropy criterion remains unresolved.

-In this work, we answer this question, and formulate the soft covering problems for CQ and quantum channels with relative entropy as a measure of operator closeness.
-We characterize the rate infima for both channels, i.e., the minimum size of the encoded state to realize a 1-shot and asymptotic covering.
-For quantum channels, we obtain the minimum rank of the input state required to achieve covering in terms of coherent information between the reference and output state; and for CQ channels, we obtain the minimum number of input codewords in terms of the Holevo information between the input and output state.